Informatievlaanderen/VSDS-LDES-Data-Migrator/README.md

 ```

 ### State Management
 Because the MongoDB database may be very large the migration process may take a long time.
 In addition, due to network or system unavailability the migration process may be interrupted abnormally.
-To prevent data loss and to allow resuming the migration process the Data Migrator automatically stores its state (the last processed data member) in a state file named `state.json` next to the Data Migrator binary.
+To prevent data loss and to allow resuming the migration process the Data Migrator automatically stores its state (the last processed data member) in a state file named `state.json` located in `./data/` relative to the Data Migrator binary.
 E.g.:
 ```json
 { "lastSequenceNr": 152684 }
 ```